-- Classify composite materials based on its properties - Interpret the properties steel and carbon nanomaterials - Analyze the various types of organic and inorganic coating - Interpret qualitatively the mechanism of corrosion and explain the methods of corrosion control - Analyze the various types of organic and inorganic coating
+- Classify composite materials based on its properties - Interpret the properties steel and carbon nanomaterials - Analyze the various types of organic and inorganic coating - Interpret qualitatively the mechanism of corrosion and explain the methods of corrosion control - Analyze the various types of organic and inorganic coating b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - m.
-Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems. - n.
+m.
+Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems.

+n.
 Gradates will be able to design sustainable and smart infrastructure in the context of environmental, economical, and societal requirements and serve the community as ethical and responsible professionals.
+Course Outcomes (COs)